hp3icc/emq-TE1ws/README.md

 If you are configuring from terminal or ssh client, once logged in, write the word: menu

 In this way you will access the list of applications included in the compilation and their configurations, remember to save the changes with the key combination: Ctrl + X, then start or stop the already configured application.

+As of version 12d, the automatic restart function of the equipment is added, this is possible by means of a ping test to the internet every 1 minute, this function is off, if you want to use, enter the equipment restart menu and enable

 If you want to enable more than one Dashboard at the same time, remember to change the ports to avoid conflicts, for this this option is included in the menu of :